 That a genuinely reliable enterprise-grade antivirus solution now comes as a standard with Windows machines presents a solid opportunity for organizations.
 However, the question remains, why don't more enterprises use Defender as their primary AV solution?

 Windows Defender Still Faces Barriers to Endpoint Security Adoption

 Enterprises undoubtedly underutilize Windows Defender.
 A recent ESG survey of IT professionals found that only 9 percent of organizations have deployed Defender as a standalone antivirus/anti-malware endpoint security control.
-Meanwhile, only 46 percent use it in conjunction with third-party endpoint security control, and 45 percent of enterprises do not use Windows Defender at all.
+Meanwhile, only 46 percent use it in conjunction with third-party endpoint protection control, and 45 percent of enterprises do not use Windows Defender at all.
 This less than enthusiastic uptake is likely because of the legacy of a poor reputation.

 However, as well as poor perception, the key functional issue standing in the way of more widespread adoption of Windows Defender is visibility, or lack thereof.
 Unless an organization is also using Microsoft Defender for Endpoint and its Security Center, security teams need to build custom policies and withdraw event logs to a central system to get an enterprise-wide picture of Defender AV alerts.
 That said, it’s easy to avoid this particular weakness with the addition of a solution that enables greater visibility into and control over Windows Defender.

 No Endpoint Security Solution Will Provide Total Protection